The Deep Blue: Background and production

 Since 1997, Charlotte Hatherley was the guitarist for Ash.
 In 2004, as the band were in the process of recording their fourth studio album Meltdown, Hatherley set out to record a solo album concurrently.
 Dubbed Grey Will Fade, Hatherley's debut studio album appeared in August 2004.
 It peaked at number 51 in the United Kingdom.
 Two of the album's singles – namely, "Summer" and "Bastardo" – both reached number 31 on the UK Singles Chart.
 Hatherley toured in support of the album a month after its release, which she was able to only due to Ash taking a break from shows.
 On 20 January 2006, Hatherley left the band.
 Ash frontman Tim Wheeler stated that it was the band's decision for Hatherley to leave, as she wished to be a solo artist while also remain in the band, where he "could tell her heart wasn't in it".
 Shortly afterwards, Hatherley travelled to Australia for her sister Beatrice's wedding, where she ended up staying for two months.
 Here, she had accumulated 17 songs for her next album.

 After contacting Eric Drew Feldman, who had previously produced Grey Will Fade, she flew to San Francisco, California to meet with him.
 Feldman, Rob Ellis, and Hatherley served as the producers throughout the recording.
 The majority of the songs were recorded at The Red House Studio in Senigallia, Italy, except for "Cousteau" and "Again", which were done at Miloco Studios in London.
-Choosing to work in Italy, Hatherley said Ellis was aware of a residential studio in the countryside.
-It enabled them to record without any distractions.
+Choosing to work in Italy, Hatherley said Ellis was aware of a residential studio in the countryside, which enabled them to record without any distractions.
 David Lenci acted as the main engineer with assistance from Mano Moccia and Andreas Venetis; "Cousteau" and "Again" were engineered by Finn Eiles.
 Ben Hillier mixed the majority of the recordings at Miloco in June 2006, with assistance from Fergus Peterkin.
 Al Clay and Feldman mixed "Siberia" at Westside Pacific Music, while "Cousteau" was mixed by Ellis and Hatherley.
 John Dent then mastered the album at Loud in Taunton.
 Sessions lasted for three months, in contrast to the two weeks for Grey Will Fade.